-Your insurance cover won’t automatically increase every single time your home goes up in value.
+House prices tend to go up in value.
 That’s why you want to remain on the front foot and review your policy every year and adjust the amount you’re covered for, especially if you're on a sum-insured policy.

 If the fire occurred during the embargo period

 You might not be covered by your bushfire insurance policy within the first 48-72 hours of taking it out.
 Sometimes insurers will place an embargo on new policies in areas that are currently being affected by bushfires.
 If they are still selling policies, some insurers may have a no-claims period.
 Be sure to confirm this with any policy before signing up.

 No flames, no claim

-Even if your home was damaged by smoke or soot from a nearby fire, if there was no flame there was no fire.
+Even if your home was damaged by smoke or soot from a nearby fire, your bushfire insurance is unlikely to cover it.
 Unless there was a flame present, you also won’t be covered for scorching or burn marks.